Counselling & Psychotherapy in Walton on Thames serving Weybridge, Molesey and surrounding areas

 As a Counsellor providing a psychotherapy and counselling service within Walton on Thames which also serves the surrounding areas such as Weybridge and Molesley, I am pleased to be celebrating 15 years in postqualifying practice as a counsellor and psychotherapist; 10 years in the voluntary / charitable sector working with people affected by their own or someone else's drug or alcohol use and 5 years in private practices held in Walton on Thames, London Waterloo and previously East London.
 In my experience common reasons for people attending counselling or psychotherapy include abuse, anxiety, addiction, bereavement, depression, relationships, self harm, stress and trauma.

 I am a BACP registered and accredited counsellor / psychotherapist .
 I hold a postgraduate diploma in Integrative counselling (2003) and have been accredited with BACP since 2004 .
-For those with healthcare insurance, I am both a BUPA and AVIVA recognised healthcare provider.
+For those with healthcare insurance, I am a recognised healthcare provider with AVIVA, AXA PPP, BUPA and Vitality Health.

 In addition I am an experienced and qualified supervisor of counsellors (2008), I have supervised counsellors and other practitioners working in settings such as schools, universities, prisons, private practice, domestic violence projects, addiction (drug and alcohol) services.